Reprompting: Automated Chain-of-Thought Prompt Inference Through Gibbs Sampling: Related Work

 \section{Related Work}

 \paragraph{In-Context Learning} is an emergent ability of LLMs as they scale up in model sizes and training data, where an LLMs can learn to perform a task from a few examples in the context~(which is also referred to as few-shot prompting)~\citep{gpt3}.
-It has been shown to achieve promising few-shot and even zero-shot performance on various natural language processing~\citep{gpt3,schick2020exploiting,perez2021true} and program synthesis~\citep{austin2021program} tasks. \paragraph{Reasoning via Chain-of-Thought Prompting} Chain-of-Thought~(CoT) prompting is a technique that enables LLMs to perform complex reasoning tasks by prompting them with a few examples with step-by-step solutions~\citep{wei2022chain, suzgun2022challenging}.
+It has been shown to achieve promising few-shot and even zero-shot performance on various natural language processing~\citep{gpt3,schick2020exploiting,perez2021true} and program synthesis~\citep{austin2021program} tasks.

+\paragraph{Reasoning via Chain-of-Thought Prompting} Chain-of-Thought~(CoT) prompting is a technique that enables LLMs to perform complex reasoning tasks by prompting them with a few examples with step-by-step solutions~\citep{wei2022chain, suzgun2022challenging}.
 CoT prompting has been shown to improve performance on various reasoning tasks, such as arithmetic reasoning~\citep{wei2022chain,zhou2022least}, symbolic reasoning~\citep{wei2022chain,zhou2022least}, multi-hop question answering~\citep{press2022measuring,arora2022ask}, and natural language inference~\citep{wang2022self}.
 However, designing effective CoT prompts requires human experts with an understanding of both the task and the prompting technique~\citep{zamfirescupereira2023why}, which limits the scalability and generalizability of CoT prompting.

+Several works have attempted to \textbf{automate the process of CoT prompt discovery}. \citet{zhang2022automatic} proposed Auto-CoT, which uses LLMs to generate CoT solutions for diverse training questions in zero-shot and integrates the generated CoT solutions in the prompt for solving test questions.
+This method differs from \codename in that:~1) it focuses on the unsupervised setting and exploits a large set of example questions without annotated answers, and 2) it relies more heavily on the correctness of the zero-shot recipes as it does not have any iterative algorithm (as in \codename) to further improve the recipes.
+In our experiments, we adapted Auto-CoT to the few-shot setting and showed that \codename outperforms the few-shot version of Auto-CoT.